Shipping and Removals in China

-Air freight is a popular method and a much faster way to ship smaller cargo, although costs can be much higher than if shipping by sea – air freight is typically billed by weight while sea freight is billed according to the size of container.
+Air freight is a popular method and a much faster way to ship smaller cargo, although costs can be much higher than if shipping by sea – air freight is typically billed by weight while sea freight is billed according to the size of the container.
 That said, some expats prefer to spend a little more on the cost of excess baggage to have their belongings arrive immediately.

 It is a good idea to insure any belongings being shipped to China.